Yanran1123/CIS3260/README.md

-##CIS 3260: Introduction to Programming
+##CIS 3260 Session 009: Introduction to Programming

 **This syllabus provides a general guideline for the conduct of this course.
 However, deviations will be necessary.
 It is the student's reponsibility to check the syllabus regularly.**